 Looking at the panoramic maps is so much fun.
 But it can be a little tricky at first.

 To get to your favorite park trail, just follow these 3 easy steps:

-I then clicked onto the yellow pegman found at the far left (see the red arrow pointing) which brought up a map similar to one pictured here.
+Next, click on the yellow pegman found at the far left (see the red arrow pointing).
+That brings up a map similar to one pictured here.
 The map’s blue lines mark the trails found recorded so far by Google Trekker.